WTFIDK-87/AI-PHOTOBOOTH/README.md

     - Click **Save**.

 3.  **Access Your Site:**
-    - GitHub will generate and display a URL for your live site (e.g., `https://<your-username>.github.io/<your-repo-name>/`).
-    - It may take a few minutes for the site to become live.
-If you see a 404 error, wait a few minutes and refresh.
+    - GitHub will generate and display a URL for your live site.
+It may take a few minutes for the site to become live.

 ### A Note on the API Key

-This project is designed to run in an environment where the Gemini `API_KEY` is securely provided as an environment variable (`process.env.API_KEY`).
+This project is designed to run in an environment where the Gemini `API_KEY` is securely provided as an environment variable (`process.env.API_KEY`), such as Google AI Studio.

-When deploying to a static hosting service like GitHub Pages, there is no backend to securely store keys.
-This project is best suited for platforms (like Google AI Studio) that handle the injection of this key for you.
-If you are running this outside of such an environment, you will need to manage the API key's availability to the client-side code yourself.